Erfanlab/BuyTickect/README.md

 🚀 About This Project

-The Web Food Project is a personal endeavor to build a dynamic and user-friendly food ordering platform.
-The application showcases my skills in:

 Responsive Design: Ensuring seamless user experiences across devices.

 State Management: Utilizing javascript vanila's state management for efficient data handling.